erickhun/blog/content/posts/world-innovation-taiwan-semiconductors.md

 Trust toward TSMC is proably the main reason why companies that needs chips will prefer TSMC over others.

 ## Why not just do an other TSMC?
 It is not as simple.
 Every year, billions of US dollars are poured into R&D to keep their advantages.
-Then production facilities costs billons to build:
+Then production facilities costs billions to build:
 - TSMC last production facility (Fab18) to manufacture [the newest technology 5nm chips cost 17billion USD](https://www.eteknix.com/tsmc-building-fab-18-5nm-production/) (excluding R&D)
 - The next TSMC's fab for [3nm (more advanced) chips with cost 19.6 billion USD](https://www.taiwannews.com.tw/en/news/3805032)